yanndegat/swarmer/README.md

 </div>
 </div>

-Note: you should prefer reading the <README.html> file in your browser.
+Note: you may prefer reading the [README.html](README.html) file in your browser.

 # Description<a id="orgheadline1"></a>